Ancient Coin Series by Mike Markowitz for CoinWeek …..

 “The coinage of Ostrogothic Italy is, for the most part, markedly superior to that of Constantinople, the coins being carefully designed and struck in higher relief.”
 (Grierson, 34)

-Theodoric’s nephew, Theodahad, succeeded him in 534.
+Theodoric’s nephew Theodahad succeeded him in 534.
 Theodahad placed his own portrait on a remarkable bronze coin struck at Rome.
 A dying gasp of classical art, this is the last realistic profile portrait that we will see on a European coin for seven hundred years (when Frederick II, King of Sicily, tried to revive imperial imagery on his superb gold augustalis of 1231).
-The long hair, moustache and richly ornamented helmet tell us this is a barbarian ruler, but the winged victory on the reverse–and the letters SC (Senatus Consultu – “by consent of the Senate”)–attest to the continuing prestige of Roman ideals.
+The long hair, mustache, and richly ornamented helmet tell us this is a barbarian ruler, but the winged victory on the reverse–and the letters SC (Senatus Consultu – “by consent of the Senate”)–attest to the continuing prestige of Roman ideals.

 The Ostrogothic kingdom in Italy survived until 552 when the last king, Teia, was killed fighting the Byzantines.

 The Visigoths went on to establish a kingdom in southern Gaul and later conquer Spain, where they ruled until the Muslim invasion in 711.
-Visigothic kings struck gold in the name of the Roman emperor, in an increasingly erratic and crude style until the reign of Leovigild (569-586), the first Visigothic ruler to place his own name on coins (often backwards or misspelled, suggesting the die cutters were illiterate).
-They also featured the proud boast REX INCLITUS, or “illustrious king.”
+Visigothic kings struck gold in the name of the Roman emperor, in an increasingly erratic and crude style until the reign of Leovigild (569-586), the first Visigothic ruler to place his own name on coins (often backward or misspelled, suggesting the die cutters were illiterate).
+They also featured the proud boast REX INCLITUS, or “illustrious king”.
 The portrait became almost abstract, and the reverse figure of winged Victory bearing a palm branch and wreath gradually degenerated into an insect-like stick figure.

 Article Continues on the Following Page(s) ……….